 Students, faculty and staff may review the following policies and procedures to help determine if a Title IX concern is in issue: Sexual Harassment & Interpersonal Violence Policy, the Complaint Resolution Process, and/or the Mandatory Reporting Policy.

-David J. Sipusic, J.D. serves as the Title IX Coordinator for John Carroll University.
-He ensures that all campus constituencies receive appropriate training and reviews all Title IX allegations.
-Any concerns about possible violations of Title IX, which include all allegations of sexual discrimination in the educational arena including but not limited to sexual harassment and sexual assault, should be reported to the Title IX Coordinator.
-He can be reached by email at firstname.lastname@example.org or by phone at 216.397.6699.
+Kendra Svilar, J.D. serves as the Interim Title IX Coordinator for John Carroll University.
+She ensures that all campus constituencies receive appropriate training and reviews all Title IX allegations.
+Any concerns about possible violations of Title IX, which include all allegations of sexual discrimination in the educational arena including but not limited to sexual harassment and sexual assault, should be reported to the Interim Title IX Coordinator.
+She can be reached by email at firstname.lastname@example.org or by phone at 216.397.1559.